GurudattaRK/TeraCrypt-v2.1/README.md

 Use this application to keep your files safe by encrypting them with a secure encryption algorithm with a blazingly fast execution!
 Just select your file and enter your password & thats it .
+Also don't worry about your files as it only creates an encrypted copy of your file & your file will be safe and untouched.

 ## How to use it?
 As long as you have an INTEL or AMD CPU (x64 CPU) in your system  this program should work without any errors.
 ##### For WINDOWS users